-La Rosa Roman Grill
+La Rosa The Strand

 The porchetta is the main attraction.
 It’s literally wheeled out on a silver platter and so advertised to diners.
 It represents the kitchen’s volcanic-rock grill.
 La Rosa is using it to make Zoccali’s godfather’s smoked black-pig sausage, his family farm’s British white beef sirloin, Suffolk lamb ribs and spatchcock alla diavola.

-The rest of the restaurant involves old-school white linens, red curtains and dark carpets.
+The rest of the restaurant involves classic white linens, red curtains and dark carpets.
 The only new addition comes in the form of a bespoke joinery piece at the front entrance; a modern interpretation of a Roman column.